fugu-chop/launch_school/rb129_assessment/practice_resources/quiz_1.md

     i = MeMyselfAndI.new
     ```
     On `line 2`, `self` references the class, as it is used outside of an instance method definition.
-This returns `MeMyselfAndI`
+This returns `MeMyselfAndI`.

-    On `line 4`, the `self` also refers to the class.
+    On `line 4`, the `self` also refers to the class `MeMyselfAndI`.
 When appended to a method definition within a class, `self` refers to the class, such that the method is being defined directly on the class (hence we are defining a class method).

     On `line 5`, the `self` refers to the class, `MeMyselfAndI`, as this is a class method definition (__not__ an instance method definition).

     On `line 9`, `self` refers to the calling object, as `line 8-10` is an instance method definition.
-This will return the class name (`MeMyselfAndI`) and an encoding of the object id of the `i` object.
+This will return a string interpretation of the class name (`MeMyselfAndI`) and an encoding of the object id of the `i` object.